HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # ...
 Public
 DefinitiveData-DeltaAlerts may morph into a DataAlerts.ca peer of D...f...

+- -08-12: talk to Gjw re card use by Bark
+  - test older system acces to QuickBooks
 - -08-09:
   - Lz re PDF status
     - admonished for noReports